-On the other hand, with the newest version of React launches the new Context API.
-It seems these both tools could have the same responsibility in the application, but is it true?
+On the other hand, the latest version of React introduces the new Context API.
+It appears that both of these tools could share similar responsibilities in an application like Redux.
+But is this assertion accurate?

-In this article, we share a short overview of state management and Flux architecture.
-Then we focus on the advantages and disadvantages of Redux and Context and, finally, recap and clarify when is the best situation to use these tools.
+In this article, we provide a brief overview of state management and Flux architecture.
+We then delve into the advantages and disadvantages of Redux and the Context API in 2020.
+Finally, we recap and clarify the best situations to use these tools.

 Application state management is crucial in medium and large projects.
-It is useful in smaller and more manageable projects, but sometimes we can handle it without special libraries or patterns.
+While it can be useful in smaller, more manageable projects, sometimes we can handle it without special libraries or patterns.

-Usually, we explain state management for front-end applications as a sort of logic that keeps and refreshes current data.
-For example - is the radio button checked or not, is the user authenticated or not.
-More abstractly, it means to take care of complete business transactions - to maintain user interface inputs and possibly synchronize the data between pages, back-end, and front-end parts.
+Usually, we explain state management for front-end applications as a kind of logic that keeps and refreshes current data.
+For example, whether the radio button is checked or not, or if the user is authenticated.
+More abstractly, it means taking care of complete business transactions - maintaining user interface inputs and possibly synchronizing data between pages, back-end, and front-end parts.

-Additionally, it is an excellent subject to separate clean component rendering (or view) from the business layer.
+Additionally, it is an excellent way to separate clean component rendering (or view) from the business layer.

-For a more React point of view, proper state management keeps us from passing a lot of props from top-level elements to their destination grand-grandchildren.
-In some cases, we need a global state where all components could call for essential data.
-It doesn’t mean that everything should be universal.
-Some of the local variables are available only for one element and maybe their children, so it is good to keep them as they are (for example - is local field validation visible or not).
+From a more React-oriented point of view, proper state management prevents us from passing a lot of props from top-level elements to destination grand-grandchildren.
+In some cases, we need a global state where all components can access essential data.
+However, it doesn’t mean that everything should be universal.
+Some local variables are available only for one element and perhaps its children, so it is good to keep them localized (for example, whether local field validation is visible or not).

-Before you read about Redux, let's make a brief overview of the Flux concept, which is popular in front-end applications, especially those prepared with React or Vue.
-Facebook recommends the flux architecture for creating SPAs (which is why many libraries support this data flow to React).
+Before delving into React-Redux, let's provide a brief overview of the Flux concept, popular in front-end applications, especially those developed with React or Vue.
+Facebook recommends the Flux architecture for creating Single Page Applications (SPAs), which is why many libraries support this data flow to the React app.

-Flux based on the four parts of the application:
+Flux is based on four parts of the application:

-So, how to change data?
+So, how is data changed?
 It is simple.
 Our store listens to all actions.
 Using implemented logic (for example, easy switch-case statements based on action names), the store chooses one of them to execute.

 • Action (with Action Creators)

 What is needed to execute an action should be inside a plain object.
-Commonly this is type field for action name (id) and payload for additional data.
+Commonly, this includes a type field for the action name (id) and payload for additional data.

-Action Creators are little but impressive assistants to provide action.
+Action Creators are small but powerful assistants in providing actions.
 It is a good practice to encapsulate code.
-Instead of every time write the same lines for dispatch the same action, we can prepare a function that returns its type and maybe accepts payload.
+Instead of writing the same lines every time to dispatch the same action, we can prepare a function that returns its type and perhaps accepts a payload.

-This layer is a single object to share actions for all stores.
+This layer is a single object for sharing actions among all stores in the app.
 The dispatcher broadcasts the called action.

 • View (Presentation and Container)